 Take up a new hobby, something that is kind of difficult for you to grasp.
-Learning new skills are the best way to keep your mind sharp and active into your older age.
+Learning new skills is the best way to keep your mind sharp and active in your older age.
 Plus, who knows, perhaps your inner artist will escape and you’ll become the next Van Goh!

 10. Cooking (Healthy Foods)

 Remember that garden you started?
 This is the perfect way to incorporate healthy foods into your diet.
 It’s important to remember to eat right when you live alone because we all know how easy it is to grab whatever looks ‘easy’ or ‘quick’, but oftentimes these type of meals are full of sodium or other alternative ingredients that aren’t so healthy.